RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 # Token Track Contract

-This section guides you on how to write a contract for Token Track using the Fuel network with Sway.
+This section guides us on how to write a contract for Token Track using the Fuel network with Sway.
 Here, we will create a fungible token that includes several key functionalities necessary for managing a digital currency:

 - **Minting**: Generate and add new tokens to the circulation.